21 December, 2024

 Currently, the federal government has categorized the brackets and tax rates in seven different slabs.
 These rates range from about ten percent to thirty-seven percent.
 To be eligible for this tax rate, you need to first have a taxable income.
 A lot of people are not acquainted with the concept of taxable income.

-Understanding Taxable Income:taxable income
+Understanding Taxable Income:

 Taxable income is nothing but adjusted gross income after subtracting the eligible itemized deductions or the normal deduction.
 So, income that is below the standard rate of deduction is not taxable.
 However, anything above it reaches the eligibility for being taxed.